 Day 12: Melbourne & Cairns.
 After an early morning breakfast, transfer to the airport for the flight to Cairns.
 Upon arrival in Cairns, a local guide will meet you and accompany you to your hotel.
 Spend the remainder of the day exploring Cairns at your leisure, the gateway to the Great Barrier Reef, abounding with tree-lined streets, good restaurants, and excellent shopping.
-Accommodations: Pacific International Cairns.
+Accommodations: Pacific Hotel Cairns.
 Breakfast provided.

 Day 13: Cairns.
 Today, travel by coach along the spectacular coastal road to Port Douglas, where you will board the Quicksilver for a full day cruise to the outer Barrier Reef.
 Moor over one of the most beautiful sections of the Great Barrier Reef, close to Australia's continental shelf.
 Teeming with brilliant fish and offering a seascape dotted with sunlit valleys and coral reefs, the Great Barrier Reef provides some of the best snorkeling and diving in the world, with the warm waters of the Coral Sea affording crystal-clear visibility.
 Upon your return to Port Douglas, transfer to your hotel and enjoy the balance of the day at leisure.
 Breakfast & lunch provided.